Executive team members are Designated Public Office Holders for the purposes of the Lobbying Act.

 Brent’s own research has focused on understanding the innovation process, and how government policies—including environmental regulation—affect that process.
 He has also examined the links between research and public policy, and the role of scholarly research in informing public debate on policy options.
-He is Canadian co-chair of the Joint Implementation Committee for the Canada-Chile Bilateral Agreement on Science, Technology and Innovation, and is a member of the programs committee of the Institute of Public Administration of Canada.

 Brent holds a PhD in political science and a master’s degree in international affairs from Carleton University, as well as a bachelor’s degree in political science from Western University.